Giovanni Maschio: 2025

 Maschio returned to the Formula Regional Middle East Championship for 2025, with Pinnacle Motorsport for the first two rounds.
 He managed to score a point during the final race of the second Yas Marina round, where he finished in 12th, thereby finishing 23rd in the standings.

 Maschio remained with RPM for his third season in the Formula Regional European Championship.
 He was barely able to improve from the previous year, but took his personal best finish in the series with eighth in Spa-Francorchamps.
 His second and final points finish of the year came in Monza, and he placed 17th in the overall standings with six points.

+2026

+During 2026 pre-season, Maschio raced in the Formula Regional Middle East Trophy with RPM.